jonathandandries/docker-rabbitmq-example/README.md

 Make any edits you like to run_server.sh and server/Dockerfile to reflect your organization.
 You might also want to publish your resulting server image on DockerHub and/or in a private Docker repository.

-## Background Story

-I couldn't make a custom rabbitmq image work with preconfigured vhost/exchange/queue just by following the steps on the blog post here: [Creating a custom RabbitMQ container with preconfigured queues](http://devops.datenkollektiv.de/creating-a-custom-rabbitmq-container-with-preconfigured-queues.html).
-That post had two problems:

-1. In **rabbitmq.config**, they put quotes around the labels (e.g., "load_definitions", vs load_definitions,) and that didn't work,
-2. I was trying to run the custom container with "docker run" paremters such as "-e RABBITMQ_DEFAULT_USER=admin", but specifying that parameter generates a new rabbitmq.config that overwrites the one I was trying to put in place.
-I suspect this is a feature/bug of the underlying rabbitmq image implementation.

-I figured out the above through trial-and-error and many Google searches.
-I hope this example helps save you time improving on my attempts.

 ## Server usage

 ```bash